 - Over 197,194 full-text print and electronic journals

 - Over 17 million pages from the libraries’ collections have been digitized for online public access.
 Each year 1.2 million pages of archival, photo and textual materials are added.
 There are over 85,000,000 unique material views annually to the digital collections’ web site.

 - 62,668 UF theses and dissertations are available through the libraries.
 Over 37,400 are available online.

-The libraries have over 4.5 million in-person visits each year.
+The Libraries have over 5 million in-person visits each year (with the exception for 2020 and early 2021 because of the Libraries being closed for five months followed by reduced capacity).
 That’s more visitors than the O’Connell Center and Ben Hill Griffin Stadium combined!
-In addition, the libraries’ web site receives nearly 5.5 million views each year.
+In addition, the Libraries’ web site receives nearly 5.5 million views each year. .

 Student, faculty and researcher spaces include open areas, restricted-study graduate student areas, group study rooms and individual graduate student and faculty study carrels.
 The Libraries occupy over 475,000 square feet of usable space.